Updated November 18, 2020

 Will I receive a credit for food charges?

 Students will be charged based on the amount of dollars that they have used up to the date they leave campus in addition to a prorated fee.

-Students who are not on campus are not allowed on campus at this time and are not allowed to work remotely.
-The college is looking into options for students who remain in the state of Colorado and will send information when we have this available.
+Students who are not on campus or in the state of Colorado at this time are not allowed to work remotely.
 Students who are on work-study as part of their financial aid package and are not able to remain on campus will hear from the Financial Aid Office in the coming week; the college is formulating a plan to help these students who are unable to work.